 Sydney, Australia Freelance UX Designer.
-Founder @UIGarage @Bukketapp Joined almost 7 years ago via an invitation from Siddharth A.
+Founder @UIGarage @Bukketapp Joined about 7 years ago via an invitation from Siddharth A.

 Hey Designers it's Michael here!
 I just uploaded a new YouTube video on my thoughts on the current state of designer portfolios and how you can potentially improve it, to win more clients.

 I've been a full-time Freelancer for over 3 years now.
 I've grown my team to 3 full-timers and am sharing my learnings and journey with you all.
 I work closely with startups from SFO, NYC and Sydney and a few larger corporates including Adobe and Microsoft.